 Chemotherapy can cause reproductive and sexual problems.
 Whether or not you experience these changes will depend on a few factors:

-Each person is different.
-You may experience one or two of the following side effects, or you may experience none.
+Everyone responds to treatment differently.
+Side effects may or may not affect you.
 Don't feel embarrassed to talk with your doctor about your concerns regarding sexual and reproductive side effects.

 Some reproductive and sexual changes a woman may experience include the following: